-Divided, as its name indicates, by the Equator, Ecuador is both the most densely populated country in South America, as well as the country having the greatest biodiversity in the world.
-Spanish is one of the official languages along with 13 indigenous ones.
-Ecuador is an important exporter of petroleum and the main producer of bananas.
-Fundación MAPFRE is supporting projects carried out in the cities of Quito and Guayaquil.
+Divided, as its name indicates, by the equator, this country is the most densely populated in South America.
+This does not prevent it from also being the country with the greatest biodiversity in the world.
+In addition to Spanish, there are thirteen other indigenous official languages.
+Ecuador is a major oil exporter and the main producer of bananas.

 The Acompañando a una generación (Accompanying a generation) project from Cesal and the Fundación Sembrar provides daily childcare centers for children to attend while their mothers are working.

 Thanks to the work of the Fundación Sor Dominga Bocca, young girls and teenagers from Guayaquil, Ecuador, who have experienced mistreatment and abuse, get to become the drivers of their own lives and to make a fresh start which will help them to become empowered women in control of their destiny.